-The second annual Jewish Community Heroes contest is nearing its end, with 2 Lubavitchers in the top 20.
+With four days left to vote in the second annual Jewish Community Heroes contest, 2 Lubavitchers are in the top 20.
+Full Story

 Vote for Rabbi Tiechtel!! only 88 votes away from top 10! please! make it happen!